CONSTITUTION OF THE YALE CLUB OF BEIJING

 Each voting member will have one vote for each open Officer position.

-The term of office for all Officers shall be one year, beginning on June 1 of each year, with election held on May 15.
+The term of office for all Officers shall be two years, beginning on June 1 of every other year, with election held on May 15.
 If the Board determines it is impracticable to hold an election before June 1, the term of the existing Officers may be extended until the election is held, but such extensions shall be no more than three months.

 Prior to the end of each term, the President shall make a report to the Board and Members on: (1) the activities of the Club for the year just concluded; (2) the financial condition of the Club; and (3) any other matter that in the judgment of the Officers or Board should be reported to the Club.